On Election Day all voting will take place at the Community Center a/k/a Parks & Rec. Building, 75 Franklin Street.

 Information on how to be a write-in candidate and how to vote for one may be found by following this link.

-The application to request an absentee ballot for the November 7, 2017 State Referendum and local General & Referendum Election is now available.
+The application to request an absentee ballot for the June 12, 2018 State Primary & Municipal School Budget Validation Referendum Election will be available on May 11, 2018.

 Absentee voting will be conducted in the City Clerk's Office on the first floor as follows: